pvcraven/2020-scams/source/clone_sites/index.rst

 The goal
 --------
-The people behind these clone sites have many goals for creating these sites, although if the site is a bank, then their purpose is obvious.
-Clone sites are used for data harvesting, stealing credit card information, banking, and login credentials to outright theft.
-The clone cites can also profit from administrative or booking fees while still completing the victim's order.
+The people behind these clone sites have many goals for creating these sites, although if the site is a bank, then their purpose is obvious. *Clone sites* are used for data harvesting, stealing credit card information, banking, and login credentials to outright theft.
+The clone cites can also profit from **administrative or booking fees** while still completing the victim's order.
 By completing the order but simultaneously scamming, the victim works in covering their tracks, but other scammer's steal without worrying about concealing their doings.
-Another goal is to fish for unlimited access to the victim's devices (phone, tablets, or computers), which they can track activities and seel the information or access save passwords. [#f4]_
+Another goal is to fish for unlimited access to the victim's devices (phone, tablets, or computers), which they can track activities and seel the information or access save *passwords*. [#f4]_

 ***2020 clone sites statitics (Britain)*** [#f5]_